Lyme disease keeping you up? You can train your brain to sleep

 You can use meditation at night to avoid the trap of worrying about not sleeping, therefore lying awake, exhausted and stressed.
 Think of this as training your body and your brain to sleep.
 Here is the basic meditation practice I use.

-First, set the stage
+First, set the stage for peaceful rest

 Create parameters for your sleep, and honor them whether you are actually sleeping or not!
 Go to bed at the same (early) time every night, and get up at the same time in the morning.
 Create ritual around going to bed, such as giving yourself an oil massage or a bath beforehand.
 Make your bed beautiful, welcoming, cozy - a respite from the world.
 Use essential oils in a spray or diffuser to make your bedroom smell amazing.
 When you settle in each night, it should feel like exactly where you want to be, even if you are just there to rest and meditate.
 Set aside a solid ten hours to rest in bed, and let resting for ten hours be your only goal.
 You control this - you don't control sleep - so let go of expectations or goals around actually sleeping.